 In the HEC, nursing students have access to the following shared lab spaces that foster interprofessional education:

 These three labs are set up with portable head walls, one way glass, a large screen video display board, and video/audio capabilities for recording and debriefing and high-stakes testing.
-The labs can be set up for any high fidelity simulation with access to a family of Laerdal and Gaumard high fidelity human patient simulators: Sim-Man Essential, Sim-Baby, Sim Child, Sim Newbie, Sim Junior, and Lucinda birthing simulator.
+The labs can be set up for any high fidelity simulation with access to a family of Laerdal and Gaumard high fidelity human patient simulators: Apollo, Pediatric Hal, Birthing Victoria and Super Torie.
 All pre-licensure students and nurse practitioner students utilize these labs on a weekly basis throughout each semester for simulation training on human patient simulators; practicing various advanced nursing skills on task trainers; viewing skills and simulation videos; and conducting pediatric and obstetric lab and simulation sessions.

 20 private exam rooms each equipped with a physician-grade exam table, side chair, exam stool, and built in otoscope and ophthalmoscope provide the opportunity for students to practice and review communication and assessment skills with faculty, peers, and standardized patients.
 Each room has one way glass, video and audio capability, and a small screen video display board allowing faculty to record exemplars and provide feedback on student practice, testing, and final examinations.
 Standardized patients (SPs) are hired for formative, summative, and high stakes testing situations and adjacent small and large debriefing rooms allow for private or class meetings prior to or following SP sessions.